education.vic.gov.au

 There is an expectation that students with access to public transport and assessed as cognitively, emotionally and behaviourally able will or will be taught to travel independently to and from school.

-Students travelling independently to and from school will have their public transport ticket (commonly the Victorian Student Pass) reimbursed by the department through a conveyance allowance.
+Eligible students travelling independently to and from school will have their public transport ticket (commonly the Victorian Student Pass) reimbursed by the department through a conveyance allowance.

-The department has developed the Travel Education Framework to assist specialist schools in the development of their travel education program.
+The department has developed the Travel Education Framework (TEF) to assist specialist schools in the development of their travel education program.

 Conveyance allowance